 Measurement/Metric Description 170.315(b)(1) This measure will test the conformance and usage of the C-CDAs for the Transitions of Care (ToC) using the following: 1) Report the number of C-CDAs created and sent over a three (3) month period.
-2) Generate 2 C-CDAs without failure for functional validation in production.
-170.315(b)(2) This measure will survey the medical practices to determine how often the C-CDAs are incorporated and reconciled into the patients' accounts using the certified criteria for clinical information reconciliation and incorporation.
-170.315(b)(6) This measure will survey the medical practices to determine how often the data export module has been used to export the patients' data.
+2) Generate two (2) C-CDAs without failure for functional validation in production.
+170.315(b)(2) This measure will test the conformance and usage of the clinical information reconciliation and incorporation (CIRI) functionality using the following: 1) Survey the medical practices to determine how often the C-CDAs are incorporated and reconciled into the patients' accounts.
+2) Import and reconcile a C-CDA for a test patient without failure for functional validation in production.
+170.315(b)(10) This measure will test the conformance and usage of the Electronic Health Information (EHI) export function using the following: 1) Report how often a medical practice is using the EHI export function to export patient data.
+2) Export EHI data for a test patient without failure for functional validation in production.
 170.315(c)(1) This measure will test the conformance and usage of the Clinical Quality Measures (CQMs) using the following: 1) Report how many CQMs have reported to CMS for MIPS or other quality programs.
 2) Execute the CQM calculation and report the number and list of quality measures configured in the medical practice.

 170.315(e)(1) This measure will test the conformance and usage of the View.
 Download and Transmit (VTD) function using the following: 1) Report the numbers of C-CDAs viewed, downloaded, or transmitted to a third party over a three (3) month period.
 2) Generate a C-CDA, send it to the patient portal, and view and download it for functional validation in production.
 170.315(f)(1) This measure will test the conformance and usage of the immunizations using the following: 1) Report the number of successful immunization messages generated and/or sent to public health registries.
 2) Generate an HL7 immunization test message for functional validation in production.
 170.315(f)(2) This measure will test the conformance and usage of the syndromic surveillance using the following: 1) Report the number of successful syndromic surveillance messages generated and/or sent to public health registries.
 2) Generate an HL7 syndromic surveillance test message for functional validation in production.
 170.315(g)(7) This measure will review how many different systems or applications are connecting to the EHR via the certified API technology for patient selection.
 170.315(g)(9) This measure will review how many different systems or applications are connecting to the EHR via the certified API technology for all data request(s).
 170.315(g)(10) This measure will review how many different systems or applications are connecting to the EHR via the certified API technology for patient and population services.